tmssoftware/smartsetup/tmstest/README.md

    * And a lot more... google and copilot are great here.

-But besides this, we have our own utilities to make common stuff simple. `util.profile_startup` defines the following aliases:
+But besides this, we have our own utilities to make common stuff simple. `util.profile_startup.ps1` defines the following aliases:
    * **rsvars**: will run the rsvars for the Delphi version used for the tests.
    * **tmstest**: will call tmstest.ps1.
 One thing with PowerShell is that it doesn't run commands in the current folder, so adding an alias is the simplest way to know a command will be found.

-   Some others might be added in the future to `util.profile_startup`
+   Some others might be added in the future to `util.profile_startup.ps1`

 A starting tms.config.yaml is provided automatically to all `tms` calls, so you don't need to specify what is already specified there.

+### Delphi
+A command `tmstest_util` is provided that can be called from the scripts, to add specific delphi-only functionality we want to test, or stuff that is done simpler/faster in delphi.
+Currenty tmstest_util has the commands:
+  *  **delete-folder**: Deletes a folder, or moves the files to the locked folder if not possible.
+  *  **clean-locked**: Deletes the locked folder.